Güler Sabancı

-Güler Sabancı (born 1955) is a Turkish businesswoman, a third-generation female member of the Sabancı family, and the chairperson of the family-controlled Sabancı Holding, the second-largest industrial and financial conglomerate in Turkey.
-As of 2020, she is listed as the 76th most powerful woman in the world by Forbes, which first recognized her in 1999.
+Güler Sabancı (born 1955) is a Turkish businesswoman, a third-generation member of the Sabancı family, and the former chair of the family-controlled Sabancı Holding, the second-largest industrial and financial conglomerate in Turkey.
+As of 2023, she was listed as the 77th most powerful woman in the world by Forbes, which first recognized her in 1999.

-Education and early career
+Early life

 Güler was born the daughter and first child of İhsan Sabancı and his wife Yüksel in 1955 in Adana, Turkey.
 After finishing high school at TED Ankara College in Ankara, she was educated in business administration at Boğaziçi University in Istanbul.

+Career

-In 1978 she started her professional career at LasSA, a family-owned tire production company in Kocaeli Province.
+In 1978, she started her professional career at LasSA, a family-owned tire production company in Kocaeli Province.
 She was then appointed general manager of KordSA, a position she held for 14 years.
-Later, Güler Sabancı became a member of the board of directors at Sabancı Holding, heading the tires and reinforcement materials group, as well as having responsibility for human resources.
+Later, she became a member of the board of directors at Sabancı Holding, heading the tires and reinforcement materials group, as well as having responsibility for human resources.